-A commonly asked question in the golf cart industry is “how do I convert a 36V golf cart up to 48V”?
+A commonly asked question in the golf cart industry is “how do I do a 36V to 48V conversion on my golf cart”?
 At first thought, this may seem like a simple question, but there is more to this conversion than many may think.

 Within modern golf carts, there are three basic classifications of common electrical systems present at the 36V voltage level.